justjake/quickjs-emscripten/README.md

 `quickjs-emscripten` and related packages should work in any environment that supports ES2020.

-- NodeJS: requires v14.6.0 or later.
+- NodeJS: requires v16.0.0 or later for WebAssembly compatibility.
 Tested with node@18.
 - We estimate support for the following browsers:
   - Chrome 63+
   - Edge 79+